VincenzoMarcovecchio/portfolio-v2/content/Responsive-navbar-using-gatsby-and-styled-components.md

 │   │
 │   └───Nav
 │   │    │
+│   │    └─ul
-│   │    └───ul
+│   │       └─ li
-│   │
+│   │           └─ a

 ```

-I must say that for what concerns the desktop version, our implementation is very easy to set up, but as many of you know it is better practice to start with the mobile version, so we better get the hard work done first
+I must say that for what concerns the desktop version, our implementation is very easy to set up, but as many of you know it is better practice to start with the mobile version, so we better get the hard work done first 💪.